QA Smoke Testing in Software - A Complete Guide for 2025

 • Minimal Documentation: It does not require extensive documentation.
 It typically involves a predefined set of test cases or scenarios that cover the core functionalities of the application without going into detailed testing.

-• No Detailed Validation: It does not concentrate on completely validating each feature or scenario.
+• No Detailed Validation: It does not concentrate on thoroughly validating each feature or scenario.
 It seeks to rapidly verify the application's overall stability and identify any major issues or failures that require immediate attention.

 • Focused on Stability: The main objective of this type of testing is to ensure the overall stability of the software.
 It helps identify critical defects that might prevent further testing or deployment.

-When To Perform the Smoke Tests
+When to Perform the QA Smoke Tests?

 Smoke tests are typically performed at specific points in the software development lifecycle to quickly assess whether a build or release is stable enough for further testing or deployment.
 Here are some common scenarios when you should perform smoke tests: